 What are you most looking forward to in 2021?

 I am looking forward to welcoming guests to our lodge once again.
+Mongolia announced that it is planning to reopen our borders gradually in June and fully from July 1, so I and my team are working hard to prepare for our opening of the lodge.
 We are excited that this season we will start rebuilding the travel industry in Mongolia and will be able to hire more people and help more people in our community as well.

 What can we expect from the Bankhar Project in years to come?

 For us to start delivering Bankhar puppies to the nomadic families, which will help these families to herd their livestock.
 Also, there will be no fear of the predators they were used to facing in their everyday life like wolves and snow leopard.